 Video by Peter Gengler, provides a contrast between a "crunch stroke" per Maligiaq Padilla and a "torso rotation stroke" per Greg Stamer.
 Both paddlers demonstrate and explain on a kayak erg during a class at Delmarva.

-John Heath describes Maligiaq's forward stroke, including the forward tilt (cant) of the paddle blade.
+John Heath describes Maligiaq's forward stroke, including the forward tilt (canted angle) of the paddle blade.
+Archive copy from WayBack Machine.

 Essay on Maligiaq's paddling mechanics including the canted blade stroke and differences between what is often taught in the U.S. as versus what is commonly practiced in Greenland.
 This ties in with the video link from the 2011 Delmarva Paddlers Forum.